Reconstruction

 2. DSI Studio will call FSL’s eddy to handle susceptibility artifact and eddy current distortion.

-This preprocessing may take a long time (in hours) After the correction, it is recommended to save a new SRC file When a user load the SRC file, DSI Studio will check if there are previous TOPUP/EDDY correction results and will load them if users request the TOPUP/EDDY again
+This preprocessing may take a long time (in hours) After the correction, it is recommended to save a new SRC/SZ file If there are previous TOPUP/EDDY correction results and will load them if users request the TOPUP/EDDY again

 Moving the sliding bar to the “right” should go to the “top” of the brain.
-For rhesus and marmoset scans, the slices should be oriented in axial view, which top slice position on the right of the sliding bar.
+For rhesus and marmoset scans, the slices should be oriented in the axial view, with the top slice position on the right of the sliding bar.

 image

-Use [Edit][Image Flip] or [Image Swap] to make sure your image volume matches that of the template.
-Note that either “Image Flip” or “Image Swap” will create a mirrored image, and thus you may need either 2 or 4 flip/swap operations to avoid creating mirrow images. you can always add an additional left-right flip to ensure an even number of operations.
+Use [Edit][Image Flip] or [Image Swap] to ensure your image volume matches the template orientation.
+Note that either “Image Flip” or “Image Swap” will create a mirrored image, so you may need either 2 or 4 flip/swap operations to avoid creating mirrored images.
+You can always add an additional left-right flip to ensure an even number of operations.

 Animal scans often include signals from tissues outside the brain, and they can cause a problem in the atlas or template-related analysis.